 A LEtter from the chair

 We continually push the boundaries of the techniques, theory, and practice of the new technologies.
 Emphasis is on the fact that the camera is a multi-disciplinary tool that encompasses science, arts, and the humanities.
-Our students are engaged in the management, creation, and understanding of not just how to produce, but how to interpret the image.
+Today’s students are engaged in the management, creation, and understanding of not just how to produce, but how to interpret the image.
 They are required to read images through the protocols of different disciplines, as well as create new means to make them.
 Mastery of the “vision machines” is the stuff of their professional practice.
 A new artist is an interlocutor who enables others to create and see.

 Charles H. Traub